grafeas/kritis/install.md

 At the moment, the only API implementation is within Google Cloud, so you will need to follow the prompts at [Google Cloud Console: New Project](https://console.cloud.google.com/projectcreate).
 For more details, read [Google Cloud: Creating and Managing Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-For convenience, we recommend exporting your project as an environment variable:
+For convenience, you may your project ID as an environment variable:

 ```shell
 PROJECT=<project ID assigned to you>